QZLin/scarpet-formatter/README.md

 # Scarpet Formatter

 This extension wraps [js-beautify](https://github.com/beautify-web/js-beautify) to format your Scarpet Script.

-This project is modifying based on "Lonefy/vscode-JS-CSS-HTML-formatter" under MIT license, new code of this project is under gpl-v3 license
+This project is modifying based on [Lonefy/vscode-JS-CSS-HTML-formatter](https://github.com/Lonefy/vscode-JS-CSS-HTML-formatter) under MIT license, new code of this project will under gpl-v3 license

 ## How To Use